I’m a zoologist with a background in behavioural ecology and wildlife conservation. I split my time between academia and science communication.

 Bagniewska, J. M., & Kamler, J. F. (2013) Do black-backed jackals suppress numbers of smaller carnivores and prey?.
 African Journal of Ecology. doi: 10.1111/aje.12125.

-My MSc research has been supported by the BBSRC, the John Ray Trust, Zoological Society of London, and St Anne’s College, Oxford.
+This research was funded by the BBSRC, the John Ray Trust, Zoological Society of London, and St Anne’s College, Oxford.

 Some teaching-related resources I published include: